 \subsubsection{Interpretability of Probes and Future Work}

-As noted at the beginning of the section, probing work more functions as a way for NLP Researchers to investigate models, rather than end-users.
-As such, their comprehensibility is fairly low: understanding probing results requires understanding the linguistic properties they are probing, and the more complex experimental setups they make use of (as simple metrics such as task accuracy do not show the whole story \citep{hewitt-liang-2019-designing}).
-However, probes are naturally fairly faithful in that they directly use model hidden states and are specifically designed to represent only information present within these hidden states.
+As noted at the beginning of the section, probing is a way for NLP researchers to investigate models rather than end-users.
+As such, their comprehensibility is relatively low: understanding probing results requires understanding the linguistic properties they are probing and the more complex experimental setups they make use of (as simple metrics such as task accuracy do not show the whole story \citep{hewitt-liang-2019-designing}).
+However, probes are naturally fairly faithful in that they directly use the model's hidden states and are specifically designed to represent only information present within these hidden states.
 This faithfulness is degraded somewhat by the fact that this information may not be used for predictions \citep{ravichander-etal-2021-probing}, but recent causal approaches work towards alleviating this.
-This also suggests that probing results could be considered trustworthy only when the experimental design is carefully considered, in that their results cannot be relied upon unless carefully controlled.
+This also suggests that probing results could be considered trustworthy only when the experimental design is carefully considered, in that their results can only be relied upon if carefully controlled.
 Finally, probing methods are often reasonably stable for the same model and property, as the probe classifier is trained to some convergence.
-However, across models (even those with the same architecture, but just trained on different data), results can differ quite drastically \citep{10.1162/tacl_a_00359} shows differences between pretrained and finetuned BERT models).
+However, across models (even those with the same architecture but just trained on different data), results can differ quite drastically \citep{10.1162/tacl_a_00359}, which shows differences between pre-trained and finetuned BERT models.
 This is more likely to be a function of the underlying models rather than the technique, but also shows that probing results are very specific to the models and properties being examined.